Jimut123/bmsan/README.md

 Please check [CONTRIBUTING.md](https://github.com/Jimut123/drrmsan/blob/main/CONTRIBUTING.md)

-## TODO

-- [ ] Bayesian optimisation
-- [ ] Upsampling using GANs.

 ## Acknowledgements

-It is ritual that scholars express their gratitude to their supervisors.
-This acknowledgement is very special to me to express my deepest sense of gratitude and pay respect to my supervisor, ***Dripta Mj***, School of Mathematical Sciences, for his constant encouragement, guidance, supervision, and support throughout the completion of my project.
-His close scrutiny, constructive criticism, and intellectual insight have immensely helped me in every stage of my work.
-I would like to thank him for patiently answering my often naive questions related to machine learning.
-I am also thankful to **Swathy Prabhu Mj** for arranging **Asus RTX 2080 Ti GPU (with 64 GB RAM)** to hasten the research.
-I would also thank **Tamal Mj** and **Dr. Jadab Kumar Pal** for their suggestions.

-The Authors would also like to thank [lixiaolei1982](https://github.com/lixiaolei1982/Keras-Implementation-of-U-Net-R2U-Net-Attention-U-Net-Attention-R2U-Net.-) and [nibtehaz](https://github.com/nibtehaz/MultiResUNet) for open sourcing their implementations.
+The authors are thankful to **Swathy Prabhu Mj** for arranging Asus RTX 2080 Ti (12 GB) and Quadro GV100 (32 GB) GPUs with 64 GB RAM,  to hasten the research.
+The first author is thankful to **Br.
+Tamal Maharaj** and **Dr. Jadab Kumar Pal** for their suggestions.
+The Authors would also like to thank [lixiaolei1982](https://github.com/lixiaolei1982/Keras-Implementation-of-U-Net-R2U-Net-Attention-U-Net-Attention-R2U-Net.-) and [nibtehaz](https://github.com/nibtehaz/MultiResUNet) for their implementations of state-of-the art models.

 # BibTeX and citations